Prevention Protocol: Tobacco Industry Relationship Screening

 Joint Activities

-Before participating in multi-stakeholder initiatives or planning joint activities
+Before participating in multi-stakeholder initiatives or campaigns

 Screening Process